EDUCBA Logo

 • Lower electricity bills: LED consume 5-6 times less energy than traditional light sources for the same brightness, resulting in high savings on your electricity bill.

-• It offers varying color intensity: LED lights offer a wider spectrum of CCT compared to traditional sources.
+• It offers varying color intensity: Custom LED signs and lights offer a wider spectrum of CCT compared to traditional sources.
 Now, what does CCT signify?
 CCT stands for Correlated Colour Temperatures, and a higher value indicates bright with cool light emission.
 At the same time, the lower value indicates warm lights.
 LEDs have a CCT spectrum availability of 1,000K-10,000, broad compared to the 2,000K-6,000K CCT spectrum of incandescent lighting.
+This capability makes LEDs perfect for dynamic applications like reaction training lights in sports, where different colors can enhance focus and performance during training sessions.

 • Its application is pretty versatile: Technology like color-changing smart bulbs is becoming common throughout homes.
 A well-adjusted LED lighting also proves beneficial in hospitals and retirement homes.